lowRISC/lowrisc-site/content/docs/untether-v0.2/spike.md

 ISA simulator.
 It models a RISC-V core and cache system.
 Note that our fork hasn't currently been modified to include tagged memory support.

-In this release, due to the peripheral mismatch between the original Rocket-chip and untethered lowRISC SoC, Spike can only be used to run a Linux Kernel and programs without using peripherals.
+In this release, due to the peripheral mismatch between the original Rocket-chip and untethered lowRISC SoC, Spike can only be used to run a Linux Kernel and non-I/O related programs.

 Please see [Compile and install RISC-V cross-compiler] ({{<ref "riscv_compile.md">}}") for the installation of Spike.